groupoid/urs/README.md

 a three-layered type theory that extends Martin-Löf’s intensional type theory into a framework capable of capturing homotopy, cohesion, and supergeometry:

-* Homotopy Type Theory (HoTT): The base layer, providing a foundation for higher categorical structures via types as ∞-groupoids.
+* Homotopy Type System (HTS): The base layer, providing a foundation for higher categorical structures via types as ∞-groupoids.
-* Cohesive Type Theory: The middle layer, adding modal operators for geometric cohesion and differential structure.
+* Cohesive Modal Type Theory: The middle layer, adding modal operators for geometric cohesion and differential structure.
-* Schreiber Super Type Theory (SSTT): The top layer, introducing graded universes, graded tensors, group actions, and a super modality for supergeometry.
+* Equivariant Super Type Theory (ESTT): The top layer, introducing graded universes, graded tensors, group actions, and a super modality for supergeometry.

 Each layer builds on the previous, culminating in a system tailored to formalize superpoints (𝑅ᵖᴵ𐞥), supersymmetry, and equivariant structures,